T.I.: 2011–2013: Trouble Man: Heavy Is the Head

-A song titled "Ball", was released on October 16, as the lead single from his upcoming eighth studio album.
-The song featured fellow American rapper Lil Wayne and was produced by American record producer Rico Love, alongside Earl & E. The song peaked at number fifty in the US and number fifty-eight in the Canada.
+A song titled "Ball" was released on October 16 as the lead single from his upcoming eighth studio album.
+The song featured fellow American rapper Lil Wayne and was produced by American record producer Rico Love, alongside Earl & E. The song peaked at number fifty in the US and number fifty-eight in Canada.
 On October 23, he previewed twelve tracks from the album at its listening party in New York City, and also revealed their titles.
 The tracks previewed feature artists such as Kendrick Lamar.